sohaibislam45/BookFlix/README.md

 - **Image Upload Failures**: Verify ImgBB API key is valid and has sufficient quota
 - **Email Not Sending**: Check Resend API key and verify sender email domain

-For more detailed setup instructions, refer to `SETUP.md`.
+For more detailed setup instructions, refer to the service documentation for each external service.

 ---